-As an APU, the Ryzen 3 2200G thrives on dual channel memory.
-I tested this awhile back with my $150 PC build that used the AMD A4 7300 APU.
-Using a dual channel, performance can be improved by around 50 percent!
+As an APU, the Ryzen 3 3200G thrives on dual-channel memory.
+I tested this a while back with my $150 PC build that used the AMD A4 7300 APU.
+Using a dual-channel, performance can be improved by around 50 percent!
 So, it’s clearly no joke here.
-If you go with an APU, don’t forget the dual channel memory!
+If you go with an APU, don’t forget the dual-channel memory!

-As we haven’t personally tested the difference between a single and dual channel configuration here, we recommend Tech Yes City’s video.
-He starts his comparison around the two minute mark of the video, and the results are absolutely staggering.
+As we haven’t personally tested the difference between a single and dual-channel configuration here, we recommend Tech Yes City’s video of the 2400G here.
+He starts his comparison around the two-minute mark of the video, and the results are absolutely staggering.

 Recommended System Requirements for Fortnite

 Fortnite’s recommended system requirements are a bit more demanding than their minimum ones.
 So, you’ll want to adjust the game to some optimal settings.

 - Nvidia GTX 660 or AMD Radeon HD 7870 equivalent DX11 GPU

 - 2 GB VRAM

 - Windows 7/8/10 64-bit